annan-dejene/Annan-Dejene/README.md

-## Hello, I'm Annan Dejene! 👋
+## Hello, I'm Annan! 👋

-I am a high school student interested in the field of Data Science and Machine Learning.
-I started my journey of self-educating a couple of months ago and I got really interested in the field.
-I am now trying to reinforce what I have been learning by doing projects.
-I am also taking online courses and reading books to strengthen my skills.
+My name is Annan Dejene.
+I am a high school student passionate about Data Science and Machine Learning.
+I learn everyday by taking online courses and  reading books.
+I have experience working with Python and some of its libraries like NumPy, Pandas, Scipy, Matplotlib, Seaborn and Scikit-Learn.
+I am currently learning about neural networks.
+I try to reinforce what I learn by doing projects.
+Connect with me on [Linkedin](https://www.linkedin.com/in/annan-dejene/)